Vision-based Multi-future Trajectory Prediction: A Survey: Evaluation Metrics

-Lower-bound-based MTP metrics are simple and widely used in MTP.
+Lower-bound-based metrics aim to evaluate whether the ground truth can be covered by the prediction.
 Given $K$ predicted trajectories, each prediction is compared with the ground truth and the best score is recorded without considering the exact confidence.
-Therefore, these metrics can be simply converted from those for DTP and are valid for any models in trajectory prediction.
+Therefore, these metrics can be simply converted from those used for STP and are valid for any models in trajectory prediction.

-\paragraph{Minimum-of-N (MoN)} MoN is first proposed in \citep{social-gan} and is the default metric for most MTP works.
+\textbf{Minimum-of-N (MoN).} MoN is first proposed in \cite{social-gan} and is the default metric for most MTP works.
 It calculates the minimum error among all predictions:

-where $DE$ can be any distance metrics used in DTP.
-Many works adopt this strategy to adapt ADE and FDE for multimodal prediction, abbreviated as \textit{minADE$_K$} and \textit{minFDE$_K$} and they become the default metrics in all multimodal trajectory prediction methods and benchmarks.
+where $DE$ can be any distance metric used in STP.
+Many studies adopt this strategy to adapt ADE and FDE for multimodal prediction, abbreviated as \textit{minADE$_K$} and \textit{minFDE$_K$} and they have become the default metrics in all multimodal trajectory prediction methods and benchmarks.

+\textbf{Joint Minimum-of-N (JMoN).} To consider social interaction during the evaluation, some studies introduce JMoN (e.g., minJ(A/F)DE$_K$) \cite{social-gan,sgan-v2,joint-metric-matters,m2i,waymo} which calculates the average performance for all observed agents and then select the best of them:

+In other words, JMoN conducts the MoN at a scene-level and thus is able to measure the social interaction among agents.
+However, as mentioned in \cite{stgcnn}, JMoN is not applicable to some MTP frameworks.
+For example, some PEC models \cite{ynet,pecnet} sample endpoints without considering the neighbour agents while some PTC models select their prototypes independently.
+Therefore, JMoN is not widely used in MTP.

-\paragraph{Miss Rate (MR)} Some vehicle trajectory prediction benchmarks such as Waymo, Argoverse and nuScenes use MR to indicate whether the ground truth can be covered by the predictions.
-A prediction \textit{misses} the ground truth if it is more than $d$ meters from the ground truth according to their displacement error and \textit{hits} otherwise.
+\textbf{Miss Rate (MR).} Some vehicle trajectory prediction benchmarks such as Waymo, Argoverse and nuScenes use MR to indicate whether the ground truth can be covered by the predictions.
+A prediction \textit{misses} the ground truth if it is more than $d$ metres from the ground truth according to their displacement error and \textit{hits} otherwise.
 MR counts the scenarios that all predictions miss the ground truth:

 where FDE is used as the displacement metric in Argoverse and Waymo benchmarks and ADE is used in NuScenes.
 The distance threshold $d$ is 2 meters in Argoverse and NuScenes and is adjusted with speed in Waymo benchmark.